GENERICERROR000/FixMyCity/README.md

   * Auth for User
 3. React-Router (make sure working with Redux)
 4. Make sure Async fetch works with React-Router and Redux
-5. Separate routes and functions out of Server.js

 ## Logic